markonoo/astrovela-app/GOOGLE_OAUTH_SETUP.md

 4. Signs in with Google
 5. Redirected back to `/companion`
 6. User is logged in with Supabase session
-7. Can access all companion app features
+7. Can access all aura app features

 ### Database:
 - New user automatically created in Supabase Auth